carlosandrade/Csocket/README.txt

 	2	300	1.135000

-Host 1 (Another terminal tab -- I'm sore I don't own a lanhouse)
+Host 1 (Another terminal tab from the macintosh acting as a server -- I'm sorry I don't own a lanhouse)

 undine:Csocket carlosviansi$ ./client localhost
 	n_elem	time_in_ms